This website is intended for individuals living in the United States.

 Reference

-1. https://autoimmune.org/disease-information/
+1. autoimmune.org/disease-information

-2. https://www.autoimmuneinstitute.org/articles/outbursts-in-autoimmunity-disease-flare-ups/
+2. autoimmuneinstitute.org/articles/outbursts-in-autoimmunity-disease-flare-ups

 About the Ntrust-2 study

-In this study, an investigational product called NKX019 will be tested in adults living with systemic sclerosis, inflammatory myopathy, or ANCA-associated vasculitis.
-An investigational product is a medical product that has been tested in research laboratories and cleared by applicable health and regulatory authorities for evaluating in people.
-However, the safety of the product and how effective it is have not been established.
-The purpose of this study is to:
+In this study, an investigational cell therapy called NKX019 will be tested in adults living with systemic sclerosis (SSc or scleroderma), idiopathic inflammatory myopathy (IIM or myositis), or ANCA-associated vasculitis (AAV or polyangiitis).
+An investigational cell therapy is a therapy that has been tested in research laboratories and cleared by applicable health and regulatory authorities for evaluating in people.
+Researchers are still learning about the safety and effectiveness of NKX019.

-• See how the body processes NKX019 by measuring the NKX019 levels in the blood.
+• See how the body processes NKX019 by measuring the NKX019 levels in the blood

 Supporting study participants

 Taking part in a clinical study can present challenges, such as travel and other costs.
-In the Ntrust-2 study, costs for travel, lodging, and meals will be covered when you and your care partner go to the study clinic for required visits.
-Compensation for study participation may also be available to offset other potential barriers.
+In the Ntrust-2 study, costs for study-related travel, lodging, childcare, and meals may be covered when you and your care partner go to the study clinic for required visits.

 What is NKX019?